sageserpent-open/NTestCaseBuilder/README.markdown

 9. You need to use the assemblies built by the project 'NTestCaseBuilder'. *NTestCaseBuilder.dll* is the one that your project will directly reference; it has an accompanying XML file for the API documentation.

-[12]:A Thought-Provoking Article You Should Read
+A Thought-Provoking Article You Should Read
 -------------------------------------------

 [http://www.testingeducation.org/wtst5/PairwisePNSQC2004.pdf](http://www.testingeducation.org/wtst5/PairwisePNSQC2004.pdf).